 The Sound of Music (1965)

-A movie that has definitely stood the test of time – and also made for a rather wonderful stage version recently – The Sound of Music is an all round feel good film kids will adore.
+A movie that has definitely stood the test of time, this is an all-round feel-good film kids will adore.
 It’s also a great opp to give the kiddos a history lesson about World War II, and to show them how upcycling was a huge thing back in the days when it was pretty much the norm to make dresses out of curtains.
 Plus Christopher Plummer is THE Hugh Jackman of the 60s.

 One for kids with wild imaginations, David Bowie as the Goblin King is pure gold when he gives a 16-year-old girl 13 hours to solve a labyrinth in order to rescue the baby brother she had wished away.
 A movie version of an escape room, if you will.

 For some reason this Disney CGI movie didn’t gain the traction that some its counterparts did, but among the HoneyKids team it’s a favourite.
 A pup named Bolt is adopted by seven-year-old Penny, and the two of them become a television hit in a show also called Bolt.
 But Bolt isn’t who he really thinks he is, and when he escapes and is shipped by accident to New York City, he begins to realise that his whole life has been something of a lie…

 What’s your favourite movie?

 Like this story?
 Here’s more we think you’ll enjoy: